Book: Frankenstein in Baghdad by Ahmed Saadawi with translations by Jonathan Wright

 As for the monster or the Whatsitsname as it's sometimes referred to, it was created by accident.
 Hadi had stitched together body parts into one body in hopes that the government would see it and acknowledge that the parts had been people and that the parts should still be provided a burial.
 But the catalyst that brought the monster to life was due to the death of Hasib Mohamed Jaafar, a hotel security guard.
 His spirit which was unable to return to his body found a home in the stitched together body.
 But once his spirit inhabited the body, it might have brought it to life but without any of Hasib's memory or consciousness.

 And I think he found a purpose for his existence after he met Elishva, whose eyesight was not in the best condition, thought he was her son Daniel.
 She was telling him about how he (Daniel) had been forcible taken away to join the army for the Iraq-Iran war.
 After listening to her distraught story, he sought vengeance against the man who had forced Daniel to join the army.
 The man had been known to force a lot of young men to join the army which resulted in their deaths.
-From there he went after criminals, murders or sought vengeance for the souls of the body parts that were sown to make his body.
+From there he went after criminals, murders or sought vengeance for the souls of the body parts that were sewn to make his body.

 I couldn't help noticing that as the story progressed, there was this underlining message of the corruption of power and greed.
 So many of the characters seemed to be dealing with one or both issues such as Faraj the realtor who was trying to acquire Elishva's home.
 Even at one point it seemed like the monster's purpose had become corrupted and he wasn't following his original mission.